October - Breast Cancer Awareness Month: Dr Janet-Lane Claypon and Diahann Carroll

 Actor and singer Diahann Carroll received a diagnosis of breast cancer in 1998 after her annual physical examination.
 The cancer was still under a centimetre and her doctor was very optimistic that this early diagnosis was beneficial to her recovery.
 With this in mind, she considered keeping the diagnosis away from the public eye.
 She didn’t want cancer to be the focal point of her life, to be the first word she was associated with when people thought of her.
 However, she quickly realised how selfish it would have been for her to keep it a secret.
 She wanted to share it with the many other women out there who had the same struggles and remind them that they are not alone.
 She became a breast cancer activist, discussing the importance of screening and treatment.
 She survived breast cancer the first time but suffered a recurrence two decades later and Carroll died from complications earlier this month on October 4.
 She was 84.

 Diahann Carroll started her career in 1954 with a small part in Carmen Jones, an operatic movie starring the superstar Dorothy Dandridge.
 In the same year, she also debuted in a musical and started her life-long affair with theatre.
 However, she was subject to discrimination just like many black actors at the time, playing in only a handful of movies and plays for the first 8 years of her career.
-Despite this, in 1962, she won a Tony Award for the musical No Strings—the first black woman ever nominated, and to win, in the leading role category.
+Despite this, in 1962, she won a Tony Award for the musical No Strings—the first black woman to ever win in the leading role category.
 Her most prominent role came in 1968 when she got the lead role in Julia, becoming the first black woman to star in her own television show as a character that is not a domestic helper.
 This portrayal won her a Golden Globe award and an Emmy Award nomination.
 In 1974 she starred in the movie Claudine and received a Golden Globe and an Academy Award nomination.
 She joined the prime time soap opera Dynasty in the 1980s and despite her breast cancer diagnosis, she continued making guest appearances in various shows until her death in 2019.
 On top of her acting, Carroll recorded various albums and continued doing theatres and musicals.

 Carroll was a pioneer for many black actors in the movie industry.
 Her first movie, Carmen Jones, was deemed culturally significant for being a musical movie, a non-stereotypical genre, with an all-black cast.
 As a singer and musical actor, she was always dressed fashionably.
 This inspired the musical No Strings, a production especially written for her.
 Her portrayal of a fashion model in this musical won her a Tony Award.
 However, the glamorous persona almost cost her the role of Julia.
 The producer wasn’t convinced she would be convincing as a middle-class single mother.
 However, she proved to them she was a chameleon.
 Julia turned out to be a beloved tv show, introducing an unfamiliar figure.
 Her next role in Claudine was another single mother, one that relied on the welfare system.
 The movie is critically-acclaimed for highlighting the struggles of many black Americans at the time and the way they were treated by the government.
 Off-screen, she co-founded a charity that does addiction rehabilitation as well as being active in raising breast cancer awareness.